eythaann/Seelen-UI/readme.md

 ## Acknowledgments

-- Thanks to the original Komorebi project for laying the foundation.
-- Special appreciation to [Contributor Name] for their significant contributions.

-## Contact

-For inquiries and support, please contact [Your Name] at [your.email@example.com].

-Happy window managing with Komorebi UI!

-We welcome contributions!
-Read the [Contribution Guidelines](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

 - Thanks to the [original Komorebi project](https://github.com/LGUG2Z/komorebi) for laying the foundation.
 - Special appreciation to [LGUG2Z](https://github.com/LGUG2Z) for their significant contributions.